Message from the Dean

-The Faculty of Health Sciences at the University of Sydney is a world leader in health research and education.
+The Faculty of Health Sciences at the University of Sydney is a world leader in health science education and research.
 Our faculty continues to make many impressive contributions: we teach the next generation of leaders in health, we research critical health issues, and translate the solutions into community and clinical settings to improve health outcomes across society.

+We have a network of more than 26,000 highly engaged alumni working across all corners of the globe.
+Our alumni include CEOs of national and international authorities and hospitals, founders and directors of leading not-for-profit organisations, government officials and presidents of professional associations – and importantly our alumni are leading clinicians and researchers across the spectrum of health sciences.
 By joining us you are taking an important first step on the path to becoming part of this distinguished group.
-We have a network of more than 26,000 alumni working across all corners of the globe.
-Our alumni include CEOs of national and international authorities and hospitals, founders and directors of leading not-for-profit organisations, government officials and presidents of professional associations – as well as leading clinicians and researchers in health sciences.

 Depth and quality of our programs

-Our vibrant, engaged alumni group is a product of the depth and quality of the learning and teaching programs offered by the Faculty of Health Sciences.
-Our courses rigorously test and enhance our students’ abilities.
-They equip you with the knowledge and expertise that will place you at the forefront of your field, with the skills and ability to apply innovative practices that are evidence-based, to work in and lead multi-disciplinary teams in a wide range of settings, to think creatively and strategically, be flexible, and to work collaboratively.
+We are one of Australia's largest educators of allied health professionals.
+Our courses are rigorous, as well as transformative and collaborative to ensure that our graduates are among the best in the world.
+You will gain the knowledge and expertise to place you at the forefront of your field, with the skills and ability to apply evidence-based and innovative practices, to work in and lead multi-disciplinary teams in a wide range of settings, to think creatively and strategically, be flexible, and to work collaboratively.

 To achieve these outcomes, we have a particular focus on fostering a learning environment that is inclusive and cross-disciplinary, and on attracting teachers who are world-leading researchers in their area of expertise.